KevinDruciak/AppleJoose/README.md

  * HTML and CSS for client-side of application with stand-in data

  Simon
- * Added basic user insertion to call user class methods
+ * Added basic user insertion to call user class methods (and later assign different users their own stats classes)
+ * Added methods in Sql2oStatisticsDao to retrieve a user's relevant statistics
- * Working on VM files to pull from user/stats tables
+ * Changed HTML text files to proper VM files that can pull from user/stats tables; debugged and tested

  Connor
  * Working on adding functionality to chrome extension